 First, a bit of background information.
-The path that eventually led me to discovering tenkara started with a photo of a North Country wet fly.
+The path that eventually led me to discovering tenkara started with a photo of a North Country Spider.
 The simple, slim body and ultra sparse hackle that looked for all the world like the ribs of a super small umbrella were magical, and I am still under their spell.

 Early in my tenkara journey, though, I fell into the "tenkara flies are sakasa kebari" trap, so nearly all my photos show flies with forward slanting hackle.
 I also fell into the Killer Bug trap because it is just so effective where I normally fish.